 By contrast, the new s.
 45.8 provides for the more limited route of judicial review where the Tribunal makes a patently unreasonable decision.
+A Tribunal decision is final and not subject to appeal.
 Subject to s.
-21.1 and 21.2 of the Statutory Power Procedure Act which allow a tribunal to correct errors or establish rules to permit a tribunal to review all or part of its own order, a decision by the Tribunal is final and is not subject to appeal.
-A decision of the Tribunal shall not be altered or set aside in an application for judicial review or in any other proceeding unless the decision is patently unreasonable.
+21.1 and 21.2 of the Statutory Power Procedure Act which allow a tribunal to correct errors or establish rules to permit a tribunal to review all or part of its own order, a decision of the Tribunal shall not be altered or set aside in an application for judicial review or in any other proceeding unless the decision is patently unreasonable.